Beautiful Gardens of Provence: Visitor Guide

 • Free entry is available for children under seven years old.

-• Discounts for students and disabled.
+• Discounts for students and people with disabilities.

 Aix: Ideas for a Day in the City